 Mauritius was the first (and currently only) African nation to offer a location independent visa making it a super popular option for remote workers wanting to see the world.
 You’ll need to be earning at least $1,500/month, have a valid return ticket, and purchase travel insurance.
 It only lasts for a year, but it is renewable if you decide you need a little bit longer in this island paradise.

 Mexico is a country that needs no introduction.
 World class cuisine, colorful cultural events, and jaw dropping creativity mark this country as a must visit for many tourists.
 Digital nomads have long sought after ways to spend more time in this fascinating destination.

 Whether you’re a city-slicker or a beach seeker there’s somewhere for you in Mexico.

 Thankfully, these prayers have been answered – Mexico now offers a fairly easy to obtain digital nomad visa.
 You’ll need to have either a location independent business or be working remotely for a company based outside of the country.
-The minimum earning limit is $1,620, one of the most achievable in the world of digital nomad visas.
+The minimum earning limit is $1,620, one of the most achievable in the world of remote work visas.